EpimetheusMusicPlayer/pandora_mitm/pandora_mitm/README.md

   - Feature unlocking
   - Reauthentication
   - mitmproxy UI enhancement
+- An extremely modular architecture, meaning
+  - Multithreading is easily accessible
     - Parsing and decryption can be done in a background thread for maximum performance
+    - Plugins can manage their own background threads
+  - HTTP interception backends can be implemented with ease, with inbuilt solutions for:
+    - [mitmproxy Remote Interceptions][ri]

 ## Getting started

-### Setup
+### Backend setup

+#### mitmproxy Remote Interceptions
 1. Set up [mitmproxy].
 2. Install the [mitmproxy] HTTPS certificate as a trusted CA on your device or emulator.
    - [On Android emulators](https://docs.mitmproxy.org/stable/howto-install-system-trusted-ca-android)